 Little Bellas is a non-profit organization that provides mountain biking programs for girls ages 7-18.
-The organization was founded in 2007 by Sarah Gurney, who wanted to create a space where girls could learn to ride bikes, build confidence, and make friends.
+The organization was founded in 2007 by three women, who wanted to create a space where girls could learn to ride bikes, build confidence, and make friends.

 The programs are designed to be fun, challenging, and supportive.
 The organization's experienced mentors work with the girls to develop their skills, overcome obstacles, and achieve their goals.
 In addition to riding, the girls also participate in activities such as hiking, camping, and rock climbing.

 Little Bellas has had a profound impact on the lives of the girls who have participated in its programs.
 Many girls have reported feeling more confident, capable, and connected to their peers since joining the program.
 Little Bellas has also helped girls develop a love of cycling, which can provide them with a lifelong source of physical and mental health benefits.

 Through a commitment to making its programs accessible to all girls, regardless of their economic background.
 The organization offers financial assistance to girls who need it, and it also provides loaner bikes and helmets.

 Little Bellas is making a real difference in the lives of young women.
 Here are just a few examples of how the organization has impacted its participants:

 Elysar Naja, Program Lead of the newly established Pittsburgh Chapter, says it’s one of the most powerful parts of working with Little Bellas.